unode/deep-learning-intro/_episodes/02-keras.md

 {:.language-python}

 ## 7. Tune hyperparameters
+As we discussed before the design and training of a neural network comes with many hyper parameter choices.
+We will go into more depth of these hyperparameters in later episodes, but it is good to play with them a little bit to see how they change and influence the model training.
 > ## Change some of the hyperparameters
 >
 > Change one of the hyperparameters of the neural network.